¿Es normal perder cabello todos los días y cuándo hay que preocuparse?

 • Hair analysis to examine growth patterns

-Early diagnosis improves the chances of effective treatment.
+Early diagnosis and intervention improve the chances of effectively addressing hair loss.

 What Are the Treatment Options for Hair Loss?